olgapetrova-git/study-projects-htw/2. Semester/Angewandte Programmierung - Java/README.md

 	- Working with collection classes
 	- Streams
 	- Documentation in JavaDoc-style
- 2) Project "Plotter" (in Folder "2_Plotter"): Develop swing-based application for drawing graphs with coordinate points, using Java Swing components for user interface, java collections (LinkedList), MVC, Observer patterns and working with a process in separate thread.
+ 2) Project "Plotter" (in Folder "2_Plotter"):
+ Swing-based application for drawing graphs with coordinate points, using Java Swing components for user interface, java collections (LinkedList), MVC, Observer patterns and working with a process in separate thread.
  	Study Assignment:
 	- Plotter Aufgabe - Swing Observer MVC.pdf
 	Learning targets: